rsubtil/lunar-gambit-docs/docs/source/spies.rst

 Spies can do two types of sabotages:

 - **Defensive sabotage**: These actions merely give you information without affecting other players.
 While other players may know if someone has investigated them, they cannot act upon it.
 These actions, by default, take 15 minutos to complete.
 - **Offensive sabotage**: These actions will impact other players, like stealing resources or informing of movements.
 If done on a player, that player will be notified something has happened.
 If they eventually figure out it was you, they can publicly accuse you, which could force you to lose a big chunk of your resources.
+These actions, by default, take 60 minutes to complete.

 While you can do as many defensive sabotages as you want, you can only do a total of 2 offensive sabotages per each spy phase.
 Furthermore, a spy cannot perform two sabotages in a row on the same place.